dmcwo/old-notebook/_posts/2016-06-02-coding-your-presentations.md

 ---
 layout: post
-title:  "Footnotes and markdown"
+title:  "Coding your presentations"
-date:   2016-05-28 8:12:29 -0700
+date:   2016-06-02 19:12:29 -0700
-categories: presentations
+categories: presentations, markdown, html
 ---
 I recently ran across a set of slides with a clean, responsive design that looked great online.
 I took a look at the source, and it seemed like they were written with [R](https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations).
 Presentations in Markdown?
 Wow.
-Text really is the best.
+Text really is the best.<!—break—>

 I started to think about preparing presentations, and perhaps [instructional tutorials](https://www.youtube.com/playlist?list=PLV8eqWoGXke5D5bmwscUhow1RJKWZmMRZ) in text, using markdown — i.e., ```coding``` my presentations.
 Why? [^fn-why]